 The National Cemetery Scheduling Office has the primary responsibility for verifying eligibility for burial in VA national cemeteries.

-Most Veterans with a discharge other than dishonorable are eligible to receive a headstone, marker or medallion, at no cost to the applicant.
+Most Veterans with a discharge other than dishonorable are eligible to receive headstones, markers, and medallions, at no cost to the applicant.

 A Presidential Memorial Certificate (PMC) is an engraved paper certificate, signed by the current President.